Fans 4ONE OK ROCK LogoONE OK ROCK Logounofficial wiki / fan page

 ONE OK ROCK behind the scenes – Tropical Therapy music video shoot

 Their music combines a variety of genres, including alternative rock, emo, post-hardcore, and pop punk, with increasing influence from Western rock and pop in their later albums.
-A signature feature of their style is the powerful, emotionally driven vocals of main vocalist - Taka, who often sings in both Japanese and English, helping bridge the gap between Eastern and Western audiences.
+A signature feature of their style is the powerful, emotionally driven vocals of lead singer Taka, who sings in both Japanese and English, bridging the gap between Eastern and Western audiences.

 The band initially gained popularity in Japan with albums like BEAM OF LIGHT and Kanjō Effect, but it was their 2010 release Niche Syndrome and the 2011 follow-up Zankyō Reference that began to establish them as a major force.
 Their 2013 album JINSEI x BOKU = propelled them even further, and 35xxxv (2015) marked their first album recorded mostly in English, signaling a strong push toward international markets.

-ONE OK ROCK's latest release, DETOX (2025), celebrates their 20th anniversary and marks a new chapter in their evolution.
+ONE OK ROCK's latest release, DETOX (2025), celebrates their 20th anniversary and marks a new chapter in their evolution — blending their early raw intensity with the maturity and ambition of a band that has fully embraced the global stage.

 Formation and Early Years